mohammedMA2023/testrepo/README.md

 #### Project Goals:

-* The ability to view the website to get information on services provided.
+* The ability to view the website to get information on what the Games Club does.
 * To make the site understandable for first-time users and to make the purpose clear.
 * To provide clear and easy-to-notice contact information, including address.
 * To make the content easy to read and accessible to all visitors.

 #### First-Time Visitor Goals:

-* To find out what Project N is.
+* To find out what Project Games Club is.
 * To be able to easily navigate through the website on various devices.
 * To visit our social media pages.

 #### Returning Visitor Goals:

-* Fill out the contact form and get in touch with us regarding doing business together.
+* Fill out the contact form and sign up for the newsletter.
-* To start collaboration and answer any questions potential clients may have.
+* To start answering any questions users may have.

 #### Frequent Visitor Goals:

-* Our frequent visitors should be our business partners.
+* Our frequent visitors should be those who to check out the latest about the Games Club.

 - - -